What is Naturalization?

 The main documents required for naturalization application are as follows, but it depends on the situation of the applicant.

-- Naturalization permit application documents
+- Naturalization permit application

 - Documents outlining relatives